rvpanoz/luna/README.md

 > Rewrite almost every component using React Hooks

-> Use rxjs to handle ipcRenderer events.
+> Use rxjs to handle Electron's IPC Communication between Renderer and Main Processes

 > New design from scratch with MaterialUI